Canal Walk: Features

 Canal Walk is classed as a super-regional mall, and is the only one of that size in the Western Cape province.
 It is open 7 days a week from 9AM to 9PM - longer hours than the norm for malls in Cape Town.

 Canal Walk is home to over 400 stores, spread across almost 150,000 square meters, as well as 12 entrances, and over 8,000 parking bays.

 Categories of retail and services offered at Canal Walk include books, cards, gifts, banking, cellular services, health, hair, beauty, decor, homeware, clothing, jewelry, fitness, toys, technology, food and beverage (including tea and coffee), pets, luggage, and automobiles.

 Anchor tenants include Woolworths, Checkers, Pick n Pay, Game, H&M, @home, Honda, Cape Union Mart, and Edgars.

-The mall hosts the Wonderland play centre, with an arcade, a bowling alley, and pool tables.
+The mall hosts a variety of restaurants and fast-food chains in its large food court which spans 2 floors, with an additional 3rd floor for Spur and Bossa.
+Also within the food court is Wonderland play centre, which features an arcade, a bowling alley, and pool tables.

+Also within the food court, Nu Metro cinema offers Standard 2D/3D movie showings, as well as its specialty cinemas; Scene V.I.P, Scene Xtreme, 4DX, and Kidz.

-Canal Walk also features a 2,600 square meter indoor adventure park, called Freedom Adventure Park, which offers guests access to zip lines, netball, basketball, slides, and a toddler play area.
+Canal Walk features a 2,600 square meter indoor adventure park, called Freedom Adventure Park, which offers zip lines, netball, basketball, drop slides, an obstacle course and a toddler play area.